 The CICA will often make an award for the physical injuries sustained but fail to make an award for the psychological impact of the assault.

 - Mr C. Our client suffered sexual abuse by a close member of his family.
 The CICA made an award of damages but did not take account of the psychological impact of the assault.
-We presented evidence to the Tribunal that he had a permanent mental injury as a result of the abuse and secured an increase in his award of £5,500.00
+We presented evidence to the tribunal that he had a permanent mental injury as a result of the historical sexual abuse and secured an increase in his award of £5,500.00.

 - Ms R. Our client suffered serious sexual abuse by a family friend.
 The CICA made an award of damages but failed to take account of either the fact that she had suffered a psychological injury or that the injury had resulted in her being unable to work.
 We were able to secure an increase in her award of over £100,000.

-If you have made an Application you or another firm has applied on your behalf and you are unhappy with the outcome (and you are within time to appeal the decision), we may be able to have your case reconsidered by the CICA or Tribunal Service.
+If you have made an application or another firm has applied on your behalf and you are unhappy with the outcome (and you are within time to appeal the decision), we may be able to have your case reconsidered by the CICA or tribunal service.

 CICA claims can be complex and there are a number of pitfalls.
 Our expert team at Jordans are here to assist.
 If you believe you have been the victim of a crime of violence, speak to a member of our team today on our dedicated department number 0800 9555 094.
-It would be helpful to have to hand when you call, if possible:
+It would be helpful (though not essential) to have to hand when you call: